eduvilla/eduvilla/README.md

 - 👋 Hi, I’m @eduvilla
-- 👀 I’m interested in coding an sports
+- 👀 I’m interested in coding and sports
 - 🌱 I’m currently learning coding, and improving my BBDD skills.
 Also learning about Cloud Computing.

 <!---